tds333/stdconfigparser/docu/description.rst

        configuration is simple but in this case also has a more complex syntax.
        Everytime I have to write YAML configuration, first I must consult the manual of the package and the YAML specification to do it right.
-       The syntax is twos steps to complex to be easy and user friendly.
+       The syntax is two steps to complex to be easy and user friendly.

 JSON - Good interchangeable serialization format but not so good for
        configuration.
 Allows no comments.
 Syntax is to complex and error prone